0xS3GFAULT/cryptography/README.md

 # cryptography
 This repository is about cryptography.
-I will use many languages and many cipher systems
+I will use many languages and many cipher systems.